fitzoh/micrometer-prometheus-grafana-talk/README.md

 2019-02-23 10:01:03.119  INFO 7777 --- [           main] c.g.f.l.SuperBoringPlainLogExample       : doing a thing 9
 ```

-To run with the json logger: `./gradlew bootRun --args='--spring.profiles.active=json'`
+If you run it with the json logger enabled (`./gradlew bootRun --args='--spring.profiles.active=json'`):

 output:
 ```